-- 7. Amenities: Additional amenities can be added such as pocket parks, benches, and pet waste stations thought the development at different locations in addition to centralized location. - 8.
-Public Benefits: While the proposed comfort station is an appropriate public benefit for the location, it may not be required, if City Parks, Recreation and Cultural Services Department is successful in their on-going efforts to acquire a location nearby.
-Staff will work with the applicant to find an alternate option to utilize the funds being donated by the applicant.
+- Density can be reduced to provide wider setbacks between units. - Units can be clustered more definitively to provide additional open space at multiple locations, rather than in one concentrated location. - The applicant is encouraged to further modify the layout to minimize impacts to regulated woodlands and quality/specimen trees. - Proposed impacts to individual regulated trees can be described/quantified. - Additional amenities can be added such as pocket parks, benches, and pet waste stations thought the development at different locations in addition to centralized location. - While the proposed comfort station is an appropriate public benefit for the location, it may not be required, if City Parks department is successful in their on-going efforts to acquire a location nearby.
+The applicant is suggested to have alternate benefit for this option.